astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 }
 ```
 which we call **Time Dilation** (explained in more detail in
+{numref}`secTimeDi`, where I derived $\gamma$ in a manner that looks
+completely different, but is geometrically identical to this one), and
-{numref}`secTimeDi`), and that is why the blue dot in the right graph
+that is why the blue dot in the right graph is higher than the blue
-is higher than the blue dot in the left graph.
+dot in the left graph.

 What I wish to do in this chapter is to apply this kind of analysis to sets
 of events, to present patterns in spacetime that will help you improve your